S-Temple/637Assignment3/seng637-a3-Team6.md

 # 2 Manual data-flow coverage calculations for X and Y methods

-Using EclEmma.
+Using EclEmma for reports.
 Complexity here refers to cyclomatic complexity paths covered.

 ## Range